tsugiproject/tsugi/docs/LAUNCHING.md

 and request keys that can be enabled by the sytem owner.

-Tsugi supports both LTI 1.x and has support for LTI 2.0 but the only LMS that supports LTI 2.0 is Sakai.
+Tsugi supports both LTI 1.x and has support for LTI 2.0 but most uses of these tools in an LMS is LTI 1.x.
 So you most likely will need an LTI 1.x key.

 You can plug your key, secret, and launch url (see below) into your LMS